 We asked 3 experienced employees in the events field: Johnny, an events crew member at ad-hoc functions, Beatrice, a part-time promoter, and Kayla, a former events intern.

 Kayla: It is very important to know what are your responsibilities (e.g. are you required to be more involved in the sales or production side?) so you know if something is someone else’s responsibility.

 Being an enthusiastic new addition to the team, I often found myself burning out and staying at the office till 2 am just to finish up all the work I needed to do.

 On hindsight, I realised I could have gotten some of the work delegated to my colleagues and this would have increased our efficiency rather than having it done at the expense of my sleep.

-Shouldering more responsibilities definitely gives you the opportunity to learn more, but remember to strike a balance between your responsibilities and taking on other people’s portfolio!
+Shouldering more responsibilities will definitely give you the opportunity to learn more.
+But, remember to strike a balance between your responsibilities and taking on other people’s portfolio!

 2) What are some common situations that I might face at the event?

 Johnny: Depending on the nature of each event, and the role that you’re undertaking, there are often common situations and types of customers that you’ll face.
 Clarifying with your employer allows you to better prepare yourself for the job.

 For example, I was working an event where guests swarmed us with requests for food at 2.30pm.
 Food was supposed to only be available at 3 pm, which upset some of them.